Skip to main content

 Schedule with Mel here.

-As a dedicated biblical counselor, I approach my practice with a holistic perspective, integrating clinical expertise and scripture to support clients through their most challenging times.
-I have the privilege of guiding individuals, particularly women who have experienced abuse, sexual assault, and various perinatal and postpartum mental health issues.
-My work extends to addressing domestic abuse, infertility, anxiety, depression, divorce, grief from abortion, and pornography addiction.
-Additionally, I offer support to children in elementary school and beyond, assisting them with grief, anxiety, trauma, autism, and attachment difficulties.
+As a dedicated biblical counselor, I approach my practice with a holistic perspective, caring for the spiritual and bodily experience of everyone I see.
+I have the privilege of guiding women who have experienced trauma, abuse, sexual assault, and various perinatal and postpartum mood struggles.
+My work extends to addressing infertility, grief from infant loss and abortion, and pornography addiction.
+Additionally, I offer support to children in elementary school and older, assisting them with grief, anxiety, anger, and friendships.
+Currently, I do not counsel in crisis or suicidal ideation.

-I hold certifications through the Association of Biblical Counselors and Trauma Institute International as a Certified Clinical Trauma Specialist (CCTS) in both Individuals and Sex Trafficking and Exploitation.
-I am a Level 2 Certified Christian Trauma Care Provider with the Christian Trauma Healing Network.
-My academic background includes an undergraduate degree from the University of Manitoba with a focus on music, psychology, and biology.
+I am a certified biblical counselor through the Association of Biblical Counselors, and a Level 2 Certified Christian Trauma Care Provider with the Christian Trauma Healing Network.
+I have completed additional trauma training through Arizona Trauma Institute.
 I am currently pursuing a Master of Arts in Biblical Counseling at the Southern Baptist Theological Seminary.

-Originally from Winnipeg, Manitoba, I am passionate about advancing the integration of biblical counseling within Canadian church communities.
-I live in Winnipeg with my husband and our young children, including two toddlers and newborn twin boys, along with three embryos.
-In my leisure time, I enjoy playing with my children, savoring coffee with friends, reading, crocheting, and taking walks with my husband.
+Originally from Winnipeg, Manitoba, I am passionate about growing the presence of biblical counseling within Canadian church communities.
+I live with my husband and our four young children, along with three embryos.
+In my leisure time, I enjoy playing with my children, savoring coffee with friends, reading, crocheting stuffed animals, and cleaning while listening to Charlotte Dobre on YouTube.

 Email Mel: mel@gospelcarecollective.org